freqtrade/freqtrade/docs/freqai.md

 Finally, `period` defines the offset used for the `labels`.
 In the present example, the user is asking for `labels` that are 24 candles in the future.

+Note: since we work time series data and want to train a AI model to predict the future, the validation/test data should be the "future" by a given training data.
+Thus, we strongly recommend to disable `shuffle` parameter during the cross-validation steps.
+For more detailed explaination, visit [here](https://medium.com/@soumyachess1496/cross-validation-in-time-series-566ae4981ce4).

 ### Removing outliers with the Dissimilarity Index